drovani/rovaninet-gridsome/posts/2015/2015-02-13-Recurring-Gifts-Database-Schema.md

 - Cannot schedule based on National Holidays (also an actual request).
 - Schedules can only pause and restart once (via the Header.HoldUntilDate).

-### Database Schema
+## Database Schema

-Instead of inventing a database schema from nothing, I did what I do best &mdash; stand on the shoulders of giants, and Microsoft's SQL Server team is a pretty huge giant.
+Instead of inventing a database schema from nothing, I did what I do best — stand on the shoulders of giants, and Microsoft's SQL Server team is a pretty huge giant.
 Turning to their documentation on the [SQL Server Agent job schedules](https://msdn.microsoft.com/en-us/library/ms178644.aspx), I opened up the msdb.dbo.sysschedules table.
 I adjusted some of the definitions to fit my need and built my schema from there.

-### Schedules Data Schema
+## Schedules Data Schema

 There were three major changes that I made to the SQL schedule.